 More information on the appeals process is available on the Ministry for the Environment website

-Hearing of submissions will take place in the Council Chamber, 107 Heuheu Street, Taupo, on Tuesday, October 23 and Wednesday, October 24 2018 starting at 9am.
+Hearing of submissions took place in the Council Chamber, 107 Heuheu Street, Taupo, on Tuesday, October 23 and Wednesday, October 24 2018.

 Flood Hazard Hearings schedule.pdf

 The hearings panel is:

 - Mr Steven Wilson

 - Councillor Rosanne Jollands